mysecus/HaveIBeenPwned-ADCheck/README.md

 While it's possible to [integrate Active Directory (AD) password changes with HIBP](https://github.com/braimee/bpatty/blob/master/blue_team/pwnedpasswords.md), there's still a need for administrators to verify their current passwords are not present on a wordlist or commonly compromised by others.
 Service accounts are commonly set to never expire the password, so it's critical these are not easily compromised.
 This process will allow IT administrators a way to compare all accounts against 551 million previously compromised passwords.

 # Compare AD User Hash to HIBP
-To perform this comparison, we will need to perform the following activities:
+To perform this comparison, the following actions must be completed:

 1. Download the recent NTLM Pwned password list from HIBP
 2. Create a copy of ntds.dit and the HKLM\SYSTEM registry hive